-Do you have a spares few hours to impress?
-Then you must do this!
-It’s one of those dishes that look really impressive as well as being delicious.
-Although it takes a while the beauty is it can be ready on plates before your guests arrive.
+Although it takes a while to make the actual terrine the beauty of this dish is it can be ready on plates before your guests arrive.
 I serve it with grain mustard, crostini, homemade piccalilli and a rockett salad.

 No gelatine is required for this recipe as the natural gelatine effect of the ham hocks in the liquid make the liquid set with an intense flavour.

 150g Ham hock meat from 2 raw ham hocks

 1 large carrot, coarsely chopped

 1 small leek,coarsely chopped

 - 1. Firstly in the largest pot you have place the ham hocks and all the ingredients from carrots to leek on the recipe list.
 Also add the peppercorns and bay leaves.
 Fill the pot with water.

 - 2. Boil the water for 3 hours or until the meat of the hocks begin to come away from the bone easily.

 - 3. Remove the hocks and set aside until they are just cool enough to handle.
 Continue to boil the liquid until it is reduced to only a quarter of its original liquid content.
 Strain and reserve.

 - 4. Meanwhile hard boil 2 eggs and finely chop parsley.
 You should already have your piccalilli and crostini read.